Syd Fischer

-Sydney Fischer AM OBE (4 March 1927 – 23 February 2023) was an Australian businessman and property developer and sailor.
+Sydney Fischer AM OBE (4 March 1927 – 23 February 2023) was an Australian businessman, property developer and sailor.
+He was also a rugby league player with Manly Warringah.

 Most noted for his sailing, Fischer was described as Australia's most successful offshore sailor.
 He skippered numerous yachts, notably several named Ragamuffin and competed in six Admiral's Cup teams representing his country.